wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/README.md

 3. While the release is in progress, fill in the changelog.
 4. Commit & push the changelog.
 5. Run `cargo xtask publish-release-notes <CHANGELOG>` -- this will convert the changelog entry in AsciiDoc to Markdown and update the body of GitHub Releases entry.

-Note: besides the `wgsl-wgsl-analyzer` clone, the Josh cache (stored under `~/.cache/wgsl-analyzer-josh`) will contain a bare clone of `wgsl-lang/wgsl`.
-This currently takes about 3.5 GB.

-This [HackMD](https://hackmd.io/7pOuxnkdQDaL1Y1FQr65xg) has details about how `josh` syncs work.

 If the GitHub Actions release fails because of a transient problem like a timeout, you can re-run the job from the Actions console.
 If it fails because of something that needs to be fixed, remove the release tag (if needed), fix the problem, then start over.